castlecole/WeatherLive/README.md

 # Weather Live

-Based on the Weatherstation Tile
+Based on the Weatherstation Tile.

+## dark_sky_weather
+Device Type Handler for bringing Dark Sky weather data into SmartThings for temperature, humidity, illuminance estimation and water (if there is precipitation).